Accessible tourism summit calls for following UAE model

 PHOTO

-Dubai, UAE: The 3rd edition of the Dubai Accessible Travel and Tourism International Summit (DATTIS), under the patronage of His Highness Sheikh Ahmed bin Saeed Al Maktoum, President of Dubai Civil Aviation Authority, Chairman of Dubai Airports and Chairman of Emirates Airline and Group, said the Arab World should collaborate with the UAE, which is a model for civilization in formulating successful strategies for people with disabilities.
+DUBAI – The 3rd edition of the Dubai Accessible Travel and Tourism International Summit (DATTIS), under the patronage of H.H.
+Sheikh Ahmed bin Saeed Al Maktoum, President of Dubai Civil Aviation Authority, Chairman of Dubai Airports and Chairman of Emirates Airline and Group, said the Arab World should collaborate with the UAE, which is a model for civilization in formulating successful strategies for people with disabilities.

 This is the first major gathering of tourism industry stakeholders post-pandemic, bringing together senior decision-makers of international organisations, airports, airlines, hotels, tour operators and other stakeholders to debate the challenges, lost opportunities and future growth avenues.